 Geography is a subject that attracts open-minded students who want to know about the world.
-Uxbridge High School geography team offer have a wide range of experiences in and outside the classroom for all key stages.
+Our Geography Team at Uxbridge High School offer a wide range of experiences both in and outside the classroom for all key stages.

 The Geography curriculum area occupies a suite of rooms in the Old Building on the ground floor.
-All Georgraphy classrooms are well-equipped with maps, atlases and have interactive whiteboards.
+All Geography classrooms are well-equipped with maps, atlases and have interactive whiteboards.

 key stage 3

-At Key Stage 3 students study a wide range of topics from the basic geographical skills to the development of geo-politics in the 20th century.
-In Year 7 students focus on map skills and the UK, the weather and climate around the world and sustainability in the ecosystems such as the arctic and the rainforest.
-In Year 8, the students will discover globalisation through the subject of megacities, the impact of weather hazards in different countries such as UK, India and Australia and to end with coastal management and river management.
+At Key Stage 3 students study a wide range of topics from basic geographical skills to the development of geo-politics in the 21st Century.
+In Year 7 students focus on map skills and the UK, the future sustainability of ecosystems such as the arctic and the tropical rainforest.
+In Year 8 students will discover globalisation through the subject of megacities, the challenges of the development gap between high income and low income countries and the impact of both tectonic and weather hazards.

 Homework is set on a regular basis to consolidate students’ learning.
 Students are formally assessed three times per year throughout Key Stage 3 and informally each half term.